wvanderp/GoldDiggersLog/sessions/Session 1.md

 - kick in the door
 - Or sneak in

 We chose to sneak in (the door can always be kicked in).
-It went very well but then [[Isona Silverspeak|Isona]] got caught
+It went very well but then [[Isona Silverspeak|Isona]] got caught.

+There were some avian creatures in there. [[Kenku]] are spotted.

 **roll initiative**